The definition of pica is persistent, compulsive eating of non-food things.

 When dealing with pica, look for the fire.
-Your dog might be suffering from GI issues, stomach pain, stomach tumors, an endocrine condition, diabetes …
+Your dog might suffer from GI issues, stomach pain, tumors, an endocrine condition, diabetes …

 I always give my dog the benefit of the doubt.
 I’d be looking for a cause instead of locking my dog in an empty crate to prevent them from eating everything.

 The other day a friend mentioned her dog got sick after eating a bunch of rocks and grass.
-My question was, did he get sick from eating those things or was he eating those things because he was already sick?
-That is the million dollar question.
+My question was, did he get sick from eating those things, or was he eating those things because he was already ill?
+That is the million-dollar question.